kos0ng/owasp-wstg-mapper/README.md

 - [ ] Some test case doesn't need list endpoint such as Information Gathering,Configuration and Deployment Management Testing (regex : *)
 - [X] Duplicate/redundant endpoint
 - [X] Add exception for files in json files
+- [X] Add parsing mime type for file access
-- [ ] Try catch on data that has blank response
+- [X] Try catch on data that has blank response and request

 ## Features
 - TBU